DTanJP/Asset-Cache-Packer/README.md

 *This is kind of a double edge sword here.
 If an game developer uses this and you also happen to have this tool, you can rip out their assets.
-However in order to block against that, you just have to download a copy of this and modify the source code to encrypt the bytes data upon saving onto the cache or create some new pattern that creates a different kind of cache model making my application tool unable to parse it correctly.*
+However in order to block against that, you just have to download a copy of this and modify the source code to encrypt the bytes data upon saving onto the cache or create some new pattern that creates a different kind of cache model format making my application tool unable to parse it correctly.*

-*I strongly encourage you to download this and build it yourself instead of going for the prebuilt jar.
-This way you can implement encryption or a different cache model*
+*I strongly encourage anyone to download this and build it yourself instead of going for the prebuilt jar.
+This way you can implement encryption or a different cache model format*

 Instructions
 1. Start off by pressing "Create cache" or "Load cache"